 10.11 References to brands within competitions must be brief and secondary.

-(See Rule 1.28 in Section One: Protecting the Under-Eighteens and Rule 2.11 in Section Two: Harm and Offence.)
+(See Rule 1.30 in Section One: Protecting the Under-Eighteens and Rules 2.13 to 2.16 in Section Two: Harm and Offence.)

 Use of advertisements in programmes